cookEbox/draw/README.md

         - [x] Rename all labels

 7.  [ ] Rubber
+        - [ ] move all IORef to a single type
+            - make pen colour and background colour part of this type as well
         - [ ] right click menu
             - [ ] draw button
+                - change to default draw size
+                - change to default draw colour
             - [ ] rubber button
+                - change to default rubber size
+                - change to default rubber colour
         - [ ] set colour function